tgvashworth/integrator/README.md

 What does that mean specifically?

 - Explicit, reproducible setup & teardown
-- Real user simulation
+- Real user simulation in a chaotic testing ("random-walk") mode
-    - Chaotic testing
-    - No CSS selectors!
-- Explicit dependencies
-    - Ordering is defined and deterministic
+- Explicit dependencies where ordering is well-defined and deterministic

 **Integrator** is a test runner and authoring framework that tries to help.